Materials-Consortia/OPTIMADE/optimade.rst

   - :property:`values`: List of any data type (OPTIONAL)
   - :property:`nvalues`: integer (OPTIONAL)
   - :property:`range_ids`: list of strings (OPTIONAL)
-  - :property:`n_dim`: integer(REQUIRED)
+  - :property:`n_dim`: integer (REQUIRED)
   - :property:`dim_size`: list of integers (REQUIRED)
   - :property:`offset_linear`: float (OPTIONAL)
   - :property:`step_size_linear`: list of floats (OPTIONAL)
   - :property:`offset_regular`: list of integers (OPTIONAL)
   - :property:`step_size_regular`: list of integers (OPTIONAL)
-  - :property:`indexes`: list of list of integers(OPTIONAL)
+  - :property:`indexes`: list of lists of integers (OPTIONAL)

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations.
   - Ranged properties can be identified by the prefix "_ranged_".
 If it is a database specific field, the prefix of the database comes first.
   - If the part of the property name after the `_ranged_` prefix matches the name of a OPTIMADE field for the entry point, the values in the list of the :property:`values` MUST follow the rules of this property.
-  - By default only the metadata SHOULD be returned (i.e. all the fields except :property:`values`).
+  - By default, only the metadata SHOULD be returned (i.e. all the fields except :property:`values` and :property:`indexes`).
-    The :property:`values` field SHOULD only be returned when requested via the :query-param:`ranged property` as described under `Entry Listing URL Query Parameters`_.
+    The :property:`values` and :property:`indexes` fields SHOULD only be returned when requested via the :query-param:`ranged property` as described under `Entry Listing URL Query Parameters`_.

-  - **Query**: Queries on the dictionary fields SHOULD be supported, with the exception of the values field for which querying is OPTIONAL.
+  - **Query**: Queries on the dictionary fields SHOULD be supported, except for the :property:`values` and :property:`indexes` fields for which querying is OPTIONAL.
   - **Keys**:

-    - **serialization_format**: To improve the compactness of the data there are several ways to show to which index a value belongs.
+    - **serialization_format**: To improve the compactness of the data, there are several ways to show to which index a value belongs.
       This is specified by the :property:`serialization_format`.

       - **Type**: string